Andy Burgess (footballer): Managerial career

 Burgess briefly managed Sheffield Wednesday Women in the Northern Premier Division from October 2009 until February 2010.
 He was formerly first-team coach at Leeds Carnegie Ladies and, prior to that, assistant manager at National Premier Division side Nottingham Forest Ladies.
 He was named Preston North End Women manager in June 2010.
 On 6 July 2012, Burgess was handed the role of First Team Manager at FA National Premier Division club Leeds United Ladies.
 On 31 May 2014, Burgess took up his first managerial role in men's football when he accepted the position of first team manager of North West Counties Division One club Barnton.

 In February 2022, Burgess was appointed interim manager of AFC Rushden & Diamonds before being given the role on a permanent basis in April.
 On 1 October 2022, he was sacked with the club sitting bottom of the division.

+Appointed in May 2023, Burgess took up the position of Assistant Manager at Merseyside club, Southport.
+In October 2023, Burgess was appointed Head of Football Operations, before becoming the club's Chief Operating Officer.